rudraa2005/WeatherCLI-Go/README.md

 2. Check your internet connection
 3. Ensure the city name is spelled correctly
 4. Check the OpenWeatherMap API status
+5. For Docker issues, ensure Docker and Docker Compose are properly installed

 For additional help, please open an issue in the repository.